 Published source details

 Stewart G.B., Bayliss H.R., Showler D.A., Pullin A.S. & Sutherland W.J.
 (2006) Does the use of in-stream structures and woody debris increase the abundance of salmonids?
-Systematic Review No. 12.
-Centre for Evidence-Based Conservation
+CEE Review 05-006 (SR12).
+CEE (Collaboration for Environmental Evidence) Systematic Reviews, 12

 Published source details Stewart G.B., Bayliss H.R., Showler D.A., Pullin A.S. & Sutherland W.J.
 (2006) Does the use of in-stream structures and woody debris increase the abundance of salmonids?
-Systematic Review No. 12.
-Centre for Evidence-Based Conservation
+CEE Review 05-006 (SR12).
+CEE (Collaboration for Environmental Evidence) Systematic Reviews, 12

 In-stream structures (such as flow deflectors, weirs and woody debris) have been in widespread use for many decades, having been incorporated into streams and rivers in an attempt to increase fish stocks, primarily salmonids, but also species of conservation concern such as European bullhead Cottus gobio.